hackupc/guides-page/_pages/guide/mentor.md

 - **Check out help requests** through our communication channels:
   - Messages from the #mentors Slack channel

+- **Follow the organisers rules**, at the end, they know the timing on the event and what is the best help in each moment.

+- **Follow [HackUPC Rules](https://legal.hackersatupc.org/hackupc/terms_and_conditions)**, HackUPC it's only possible if we respect its rules, the event is prepared for the people we intive, even you!
+And it is only possible to make it out if we all contribute to it.

 You will receive all the details with respect to these tasks once you get to the hackathon.